Xety/Configurator/docs/Configurator.md

 **Description**

 Set the values to the options array.
-Will replace all the configuration options.
+This function will replace all the configuration options.
 **Parameters**

 * `(array) $values`